hcruz77/work-day-scheduler/README.md

 # Work Day Scheduler

 ## Description
 This is a work day scheduler that allows the user to save events for each hour of the day.
+Practiced utilizing Bootstrap, JavaScript, jQuery, and third-party API's.

 ## Link
 https://hcruz77.github.io/work-day-scheduler/